antonsuba/ids-sdn-test-framework/README.md

 where the parameters after exectest are the names of the test case classes found in the `test_cases` folder.

+Results of the tests can be found in `results/ids_test_results.txt`

 ## Creating Custom Test Cases

 Making your own test cases is easy.
 Just create a class that inherits from the TestCase object in `test_cases/test_case.py`.
 Simply override the